techmakerai/Google-Gemini-Powered-Voice-Chatbot/README.md

 # Google Gemini Powered Voice Assistant
-A voice assistant (chatbot) built with Google's AI model Gemini Pro and Python.
+A voice assistant (chatbot) built with Google Gemini Pro API and Python.

 This repository includes a Python program that calls Google Gemini API to obtain a response to any request from a user and then convert the text response to an audio response.
 This version has been tested on Windows 10.